carloscabo/responsive-youtube-player-with-playlist/README.md

 `data-playlist="PL2591DC20C4BB4D78"`

-ID of the YouTube playlist, RYPP will automatically get its data and thumbnails and populate the list on the riaght with them.
+ID of the YouTube playlist, RYPP will automatically get its data and thumbnails and populate the list on the right with them.
 Take a look to `demo-playlist.htm`.

 `data-ids="hWGUnrIiOoI,7nXcLBXR70M"`